-Those with foreign assets are often advised to make a will dependent on where the assets are located, eg if you have assets located in the UK and in France, you should make two wills; one dealing with assets in England and Wales and another dealing with assets located in France.
+Anyone with foreign assets should make a will dependent on where the assets are located.
+For example, if you have assets located in the UK and in France, you should make two wills; one dealing with assets in England and Wales and another dealing with assets located in France.

-This is because each country has different laws regarding inheritance, probate and even tax on assets.
+This is because each country has different laws regarding inheritance, probate and inheritance tax.
 An international will would have to be drawn up by a local lawyer of that country, taking into account the rules on inheritance and probate of that country.
 This will make it easier to implement the will and make sure it is valid and recognised when the issue of foreign assets arises.

 If you decide to create multiple wills, it's essential that they don't conflict with each other or revoke (ie cancel) the other wills.
 Your solicitor in each country will have to liaise with the other(s) to make sure this does not happen.

 The UK has relatively flexible rules on inheritance and how we can leave our assets in our wills.
 A testator in the UK has complete freedom to leave their assets to whomever they want.
 This is known as 'testamentary freedom'.
 However, many foreign countries do not allow or recognise testamentary freedom.
 Many countries apply a concept called 'forced heirship', where a percentage of the person's assets must be transferred to their 'heirs' at the time of death.
 Forced heirship is a policy adopted in France and Spain, but also applies in many other European countries.